Click the flag

 Wishes and Worries: Coping with a Parent Who Drinks Too Much.
 Centre for Addiction and Mental Health, $19.99

 Children have many questions when someone in their family drinks too much.
-WISHES AND WORRIES helps to initiate dialogue, offers reassurance and allays fears for those who cope with this adult-sized problem.
+Wishes and Worries helps to initiate dialogue, offers reassurance and allays fears for those who cope with this adult-sized problem.

 Back to top